just2click-pro/fedonbeer/README.md

 	* Having pictures with rounded background to mimic avatars
 * Using FontAwesome
 * Using a bit of JavaScript for tobar links active state changes
-* Added some responsive behavior usinf media queries
+* Added responsive behavior using media queries

 ### Project Page